 Continue reading about how to collect user feedback, the best feedback tools out there, methods and let’s get to work!

-Why Is It Important You Collect User Feedback?
+Why Is It Important You Collect Customer Feedback?

 User feedback determines if there is a viable need for product or service improvement.